SliveniusD2/NG-Files/README.md

 Massive thanks to CMD, Kano, Jymnasium, Mekalb, Lucky and Bender for all the ideas, testing and support you guys have put in to make these stashes as good as they are.

 Changelog

+22/12/2023
+Complete overhaul of virtually all stashes - almost all of the invalid items have been fixed and some improvements have been made.
+YOU REALLY NEED TO DOWNLOAD THE NEW VERSION IF YOU WANT TO COMPETE LEGITIMATELY.

 09/09/2023